- Apples, bananas, oranges, strawberries all have around 3 to 4 grams of fiber. (Eat the apple peels -- that’s where the most fiber is!)

-- Try something new.
-Many exotic fruits have terrific amounts of fiber: A mango has 5 grams, a persimmon has 6, and 1 cup of guava has about 9.
+- Exotic fruits are also good sources of fiber: A mango has 5 grams, a persimmon has 6, and 1 cup of guava has about 9.

-- Add color.
+- Go dark.
 In general, the darker the color of the vegetable, the higher the fiber content.
 Carrots, beets, and broccoli are fiber-rich.
 Collard greens and Swiss chard have 4 grams of fiber per cup.
-Spinach also packs a punch at 7 grams of fiber per half cup.
+Spinach also packs a punch at 7 grams of fiber per half-cup.
 Artichokes are among the highest-fiber veggies, at 10 grams for a medium-sized one.

 - Dig a potato.
-Russet, red, and sweet potatoes all have at least 3 grams of fiber for a medium-sized spud, if you eat the skin and all.
+Russet, red, and sweet potatoes all have at least 3 grams of fiber in a medium-sized spud, if you eat the skin and all.

 Dry and Canned Goods